 Urinalysis and urine cultures are performed in office at your appointment between 10–12 weeks of pregnancy in order to screen for bacterial infection in the bladder.

 Between 11–13 months pregnant, your provider will talk to you about an optional first trimester screening which will help your provider identify risks for some chromosomal abnormalities such as down syndrome, trisomy 13, and trisomy 18.

 At 16–18 weeks pregnant, you may talk to your provider about this optional blood screen to test for down syndrome, trisomy 13, and trisomy 18.
 An alpha-fetoprotein screening may also be ordered to screen for neural tube defects.
 Tests are performed in a laboratory nearby and results are generally received within a few days.

 Your first ultrasound may be performed between as early as 6-10 weeks of pregnancy.
 If no extra risk is expected, your anatomy scan ultrasound will be performed between 18 and 22 weeks of pregnancy.
 Your provider will use the ultrasound to assess fetal anatomy and take measurements, and you will be able to observe the entire scan on a computer monitor.

 Between 26–28 weeks of pregnancy, your provider will order a blood test to screen for diabetes in the pregnancy.
 At the test, you will be given a sweet drink containing sugar, and your blood will be drawn one and two hours later to test for blood sugar levels.
-No fasting is required for this test.

 This test is performed if labor has not occurred after 40 weeks (full term) or when otherwise indicated to determine fetal well-being and to test for contractions.
 During this test, your provider will attach a small, external device to your abdomen with an elastic band that can monitor the fetus.
 Your provider and an ultrasonographer will evaluate your results the same day of the test.